 by Lina del Castillo The powerful myth of ‘American exceptionalism’ would have us think that the United States alone offered the world universal ideals of democracy, self-determination, and shared prosperity.
 However, if we open our eyes beyond canonical nineteenth-century writers such as Alexis de Tocqueville, an alternate story emerges.
 The long-ignored yet staggering number of […]

-Change.org, Ipetition, petitiononline — today, the digital marketplace has spurred the easy distribution of petitions.
+by Alina Scott Change.org, Ipetition, petitiononline — today, the digital marketplace has spurred the easy distribution of petitions.
 While they are significant, modern petitioning campaigns offer a different contribution to public discourse than their nineteenth-century counterparts.
-For women, people of color, and others who had little access to political movers and shakers, petitioning placed them a signature and […]
+For women, people of color, and others who had little access to political movers and shakers, petitioning placed them […]

 by Christopher Rose Can the microbe speak?
 It’s 5:30 pm, and I’ve been staring at my computer screen for over eight hours.
 There’s a crick in my neck, my breathing is shallow, my blood pressure has elevated, and the entire Giza governorate has just disappeared off of the map the instant that I finished tracing […]